 There are no magic cures or supplements to take to prevent or cure prion diseases, but you can take precautions not to eat prion-containing meat.
 There are laws now governing the handling and feeding of cows as well as lots of testing in place to prevent the spread of mad cow disease.
 To be super cautious, avoid eating beef brains.

 For hunters, this means being aware of whether the chronic wasting disease is prevalent in your area if you are eating deer, elk, or moose meat.
-You can (and should!) get the meat tested before eating it in some areas of the US and Canada. https://cpw.state.co.us/learn/Pages/ResearchCWD.aspx
+In some areas of the US and Canada, testing your meat before you consume it should be a priority. https://cpw.state.co.us/learn/Pages/ResearchCWD.aspx

 You can learn more and support prion research through the Prion Alliance, a 501(3)(c) non-profit run by researchers at the Broad Institute.